anki-code/xontrib-output-search/README.md

 </table>

 <p align="center">
-If you like the idea of xontrib-output-search click ⭐ on the repo and stay tuned.
+If you like the idea of xontrib-output-search click ⭐ on the repo and stay tuned by watching releases.
 </p>

 ## Install